soulspace-org/overarch/README.md

 * [Domain Driven Design Model](https://github.com/soulspace-org/domain-driven-design-model)
   is a concept model with the patterns of domain driven design.

-## Plans
-Here are my current plans to enhance overarch in the next releases.

-* provide relations between elements of the different models to model traceability information (e.g. from use cases to the containers implementing them or from domain concepts to domain model elements)

 ## Copyright
 © 2023 Ludger Solbach